-Forestry establishment (including drainage and ground preparation), thinning, roading, harvesting, replanting and all associated management practices are a major potential source of both silt and nutrients in pearl mussel catchments.
-Establishment of forests (afforestation) generally involves site preparation including drainage, which can give rise to erosion and release of silt into rivers or lakes.
-Afforestation occasionally involves the use of herbicide.
-Fertilisation of forestry at establishment stage and subsequently (often aerial fertilisation) can lead to release of nutrients into the watercourse.
-Fertilisation is generally a requirement for nutrient poor soils such as peat soils (raised bog, blanket bog, fen peat and cutaway peat).
+The establishment and management of forests generally involves ground preparation, drainage, thinning, roading, harvesting, replanting and associated management practices which are a major potential significant source of both silt and/or nutrients losses to watercourses.
+These can result in significant risks to pearl mussel populations if avoidance and effective mitigation measures are not adopted.
+Afforestation occasionally involves the use of herbicide, particularly in regard to broadleaf establishment.
+Fertilisation of forests either at planting or possibly at thicket stage can lead to release of nutrients into the watercourse.
+Fertilisation is generally a requirement for nutrient poor soils such as peat soils.
 Brash left on site during and following harvesting operations can also release nutrients through decomposition, a process which can continue for a significant number of years.
-A further significant contributing factor is the extent of the drainage network in the forested areas.
+Where an extensive drainage network has been established this can increase surface water run-off rates resulting in increased erosion risks.
+The more frequent harvesting of conifer crops will, all other things being equal, result in increased risks to water quality.

 Prior to 1990, forests were established with extensive drainage networks draining directly to surface water courses and lakes, and without the benefit of buffer strips.
-Recent research related to forestry operations, such as harvesting, indicates these forest stands, where planted on peat type soils, pose the greatest threat in terms of sedimentation and nutrient loss.
+Subsequent afforestation and restocking of clearfelled sites has involved a range of water protection measures, including buffer strips.
+These measures have been further augmented by those listed in Forestry and Freshwater Pearl Mussel Requirements which came into effect in 2008.

 Recent research in Ireland carried out by the Western RBD in relation to forestry and acidification (www.wfdireland.ie) has linked coniferous forest cover on peat soils overlying igneous/metamorphic rock (Granites) and sedimentary rock (Old Red Sandstones) to acidification impacts.
 Impacts are also observed with coniferous forest stands on podsolic/lithosolic soils on granite and to a lesser extent on sedimentary rocks.
-The main known impacts from coniferous forestry to date have been the result of increased sedimentation and nutrient pollution rather than acidification.
+The main known impacts on pearl mussels from conifer forests to date have been the result of increased sedimentation and eutrophication rather than acidification.
+Forest stands planted on peaty soil types pose the greatest threat in terms of sedimentation and nutrient loss.